Aureuma/GitKat/README.md

 - `gk push`: force-push the current branch of each repo in the current directory.
 - `gk rewrite`: rewrite identity metadata and/or blob contents using a Rust gitoxide (gix) rewriter.
 - `gk github-emails --token <token>`: find contribution emails across GitHub repos you can access.
-- `gk verify-rewrite`: compare rewrite output against `git-filter-repo` across real repositories.
+- `gk verify-rewrite`: compare rewrite output against `git-filter-repo`, with optional blob-only checks against BFG.

 ## Rewrite notes